martinramirez-dev/coffee-lovers/README.md

 - 🏺 Section showcasing coffee jars and pots
 - 📩 Contact section (email and WhatsApp only)
 - 📁 Organized file structure with all images stored in the `/images` folder
+- 📱 Responsive design for movile a tablet devices

 ## 🛠️ Built With